Research focus: Professor Antonella Spinazzola - News - The Lily Foundation

 What motivates you most in your work?

 There is a desperate need for treatments for mitochondrial disease.
 We scientists and doctors are very close to the patients.
 They are our principal motivation.
-And I think it's important for those affected by mito diseases to know there are clinicians and scientists doing their utmost to improve their situation.
+And I think it's important for those affected by mitochondrial diseases to know there are clinicians and scientists doing their utmost to improve their situation.
 For us, there would be no better reward for our work than to find a treatment that improves their lives.

 Where does The Lily Foundation fit into your work?